mnederkorn/inv_chk/README.md

 ```
 A graph is formated as follows:
 First line is a list of space separated integers which name the nodes of the graph.
-All following lines consist of a single integer representing the source node of an edge, followed by a space and another integer representing the target node, followed by a space and a single capital letter denominating the lable of the given edge.
+All following lines consist of a single integer representing the source node of an edge, followed by a space and another integer representing the target node, followed by a space and a single capital letter denominating the label of the given edge.
 A morphism is formated as follows:
 ```
 V: